abarbour/irisws/README.md

 sacfi <- system.file("sac/elmayorB084_LDD.sac", package="irisws")

-# this is a little-endian binary file, so
+# this is a little-endian binary file, so be sure to specify it so the result
-# be sure to specify (your system may be "big"!)
+# makes sense (your system might be "big")
 x <- read.sac(sacfi, is.binary=TRUE, endianness="little")

 # the function 'read.sac' returns an object of class 'saclist', for which